 - Transitions: you can create custom transitions as you switch between scenes.

 - Hotkeys: set hotkeys for all major actions, such as ending the stream, muting audio, or switching between scenes.

 - Studio Mode: which lets you preview everything before you go live

-- Audio mixer: made to be simple to use, and including per-source filters
+- Audio mixer: made to be simple to use, and includes per-source filters.

 - Streamlined Settings: a simple access point for every aspect of the OBS editing process